Router Table Plans to Make the Best DIY Router Table

 Time: About 4 hours

-These table plans are one of the easiest to execute.
-Even if you are a novice, you can still make these DIY router table plans work.
-Unlike our first pick above, these DIY router table plans are easier to construct.
-This router table is more of a simple box-like structure that is easier to make.
+These table plans are among the simplest to implement.
+Even if you're a beginner, you can make these DIY router table ideas work.
+Unlike our initial option, these DIY router table plans are simpler to build.
+This router table has a more simple box-like structure that is easy to build.

-You can make the grooves for the tracks using a saw or routing them out.
-Nonetheless, ensure that you use the right tools to avoid damaging the panels.
-Although the estimated construction time is 4 hours, you may spend more time if you choose to cut the T-tracks grooves using a saw.
+You can cut the grooves for the tracks with a saw or by routing them.
+Nonetheless, make sure you use the proper equipment to avoid damaging the panels.
+Although the building time is expected to be 4 hours, cutting the T-track grooves with a saw may take longer.

 3. Fine Woodworking DIY Router Table Plans